- Breast MRIs provide detailed images of breast tissue.

 - This MRI uses magnets and radio waves, whereas mammograms use X-ray technology.

-- Used together, breast MRIs and mammography can help detect breast cancer early.
+- When used together, breast MRIs and mammography can help detect breast cancer early.

 One in eight women will be diagnosed with breast cancer, making it the most common cancer for women after skin cancer.
 Thankfully, breast cancer treatments have come a long way, so more women can enjoy life long after receiving a breast cancer diagnosis.